The Homotopy Type of a Poincar\'e Duality Complex after Looping: The Integral Case

 When localized at some $p$, mod-$q$ Moore spaces are contractible whenever $q$ prime to $p$.
 Then $\bar M_{(q_i)}$ is homotopy equivalent to a wedge of the mod-$q_i$ Moore spaces in the above splitting.
 On the other hand, $\bar M_{(p)}$ is contractible when localized at any $p\in\mathcal{P}-\mathcal{Q}$, which implies $M_{(p)}\simeq S^{4m-1}_{(p)}$.

 We will need to lift some of the $p$-local maps constructed in the previous section to ones that are integral.
 This is perhaps best done by following through the same constructions, all the while keeping in mind we are no longer localized.
+First, using the recipe for the construction of the map \seqm{W}{q}{V} in~(\ref{EMainMap}), we can collapse or fold the Moore spaces in the $(4m-2)$-skeleton $\bar M$ to obtain a map